 # 3 Journey mapping brings all of the insights together

-It’s not enough to just highlight these areas for improvement, it’s also important to prioritise these learnings.
+It’s not enough to just highlight these areas for improvement, it’s also important to prioritize these learnings.
 Run another workshop with the business to plot each of these opportunities into sections, using a matrix to compare the ‘impact on customer journeys’ vs ‘effort to implement.’
-Add another layer to clarify internal action points, for example, categorise:
+Add another layer to clarify internal action points, for example, categorize:

 - Tactical improvements where people and processes are already in place and it’s just a matter of getting the change off the ground running.
 These could be related to digital advertising or repurposing digital products that the company already owns.

-- Operational changes require revamping internal processes or behaviours first before they can have a knock-on effect on the customer.
+- Operational changes require revamping internal processes or behaviors first before they can have a knock-on effect on the customer.
 For example, moving offline procedures online.

 Keep in mind some improvements, regardless of their category, will need to be complete before another can start.
 For instance updating product categorisation, descriptions, FAQs and help guides will need to run before personalisation can take full effect.
 After all of these opportunities have been allocated, collaboratively create a timeline that essentially solves all of the issues in the background and incrementally increases sales and customer satisfaction.

 Continue to work with the client and their technology partners to bring solutions to fruition, ensuring the products delivered are in line with customer expectations.